paragonie/libgossamer/docs/security/Threat-Model.md

 #### Gossamer Mitigation

-Updates must be digitally signed by the developer, using a verification key associated with the supplier identity, before anyone will trust an update enough to install it.
+Updates must be digitally signed by the developer, using a verification key associated with the provider identity, before anyone will trust an update enough to install it.

-Additionally, new verification keys **MUST** be signed by an existing, currently-trusted, and not limited verification key associated with the same supplier, in order for the Gossamer protocol to accept it.
+Additionally, new verification keys **MUST** be signed by an existing, currently-trusted, and not limited verification key associated with the same provider, in order for the Gossamer protocol to accept it.

 (Exception: Super Providers can sign messages for other Providers, if the network opts to